yuyangsun333/preswald/README.md

 - Build interactive reports – Create dashboards where users can change filters and see results update.
 - Run locally or in the cloud – Start your app on your laptop or host it in Preswald Cloud for easy access.
 - Share with a link – No need to send scripts or install dependencies—just share a URL.
+- High-performance GPU charts – Render real-time, interactive charts using fastplotlib, with offscreen GPU acceleration and WebSocket-based streaming to the browser.

 <br>